-IAM Access Analyzer continuously monitors and analyzes any new or updated resource policy to help you understand the potential security implications.
-For example, when an Amazon S3 bucket policy changes, IAM would alert you that the bucket is accessible by users from outside the account.
+IAM Access Analyzer continuously monitors and analyzes new or updated resource policies to help you identify permissions that grant public and cross account access.
+For example, when an Amazon S3 bucket policy changes, IAM Access Analyzer would alert you that the bucket is accessible by users from outside the account.

 Provides the highest levels of security assurance

 To generate comprehensive findings for resources that can be accessed from outside an AWS account, IAM Access Analyzer uses automated reasoning, a form of mathematical logic and inference.
 We call these analytical results provable security, a higher level of assurance for security of the cloud and in the cloud.
 While some tools let you test particular access scenarios, IAM Access Analyzer uses mathematics to analyze for all possible access requests and generate findings for external access.
 This enables you to verify external access with confidence.

 How it works - monitoring external access to resources

 Automated reasoning for external access analysis

 Automated reasoning is an area of cognitive science that automates different aspects of reasoning related to mathematics and formal logic.
 The AWS Automated Reasoning Group designs algorithms and builds code that can reason about cloud resources, configurations, and infrastructure to quickly provide assurances about aspects of their behaviors.
 In the case of resources policies, AWS transforms them into precise logical formulas, and then uses automated reasoners to comprehensively summarize which resources grant public or cross-account access.
 Learn how automated reasoning tools and methods within Amazon Web Services provide a higher level of security assurance for the cloud by reading "Formal Reasoning About AWS."